 - What is their keyword relevance?

-To minimise your efforts, check a few useful tools which can help discover and analyse your competitors’ strategies.
+To minimise your efforts, check a few useful tools which could help discover and analyse the information about your competitors’ strategies.

-1. SimilarWeb allow for analysing the multiple areas of digital marketing strategies of your competitors for free.
+1. SimilarWeb allows you to analyse the multiple areas of digital marketing strategies of your competitors at no cost.
 Pasting any website link into the search bar, you will receive the full data of its activity: